Gravitational wave probes of Barrow cosmology with LISA standard sirens: Introduction

 The space-borne interferometer LISA, expected to be launched in 2034, has the potentiality to detect GWs in a band from below $10^{-4}$ Hz to above $10^{-1}$ Hz.
 The low frequency range of the LISA mission provides the opportunity to probe SS signals at much higher redshifts as well as exploring more massive black hole mergers \cite{lisa1}.
 There are several studies on applying SS in investigating the observational verification of cosmological models.
-For some recent related works see e.g. \cite{ssapp1,ssapp2,ssapp3,ssapp4,ssapp5,ssapp6,ssapp7,ssapp8,ssapp9,ssapp10,ssapp11,ssapp12,ssapp13,ssapp14}.
+For some recent related works see e.g. \cite{ssapp1,ssapp2,ssapp3,ssapp4,ssapp5,ssapp6,ssapp7,ssapp8,ssapp9,ssapp10,ssapp11,ssapp12,ssapp13,ssapp14,ssapp15,ssapp16,ssapp17,ssapp18,ssapp19,ssapp20,ssapp21}.

 The present study is devoted to exploiting the LISA SS to put constraints on parameters of Barrow cosmological model.
 In particular, we apply GW SS together with cosmic microwave background (CMB), supernovae (SN), and baryon acoustic oscillations (BAO) measurements to examine the effectiveness of Barrow cosmology in resolving the Hubble tension \cite{H01,H02}.
+Principally, direct determinations of Hubble constant are in conflict with Planck CMB data \cite{H03,H04,H05,H06,Kamionkowski:2022pkx,Vagnozzi:2021tjv,Vagnozzi:2023nrq, Cervantes-Cota:2023wet,Riess:2024ohe}.
+For instance the most recent low redshift estimation of $H_0$ based on SH0ES\footnote{Supernovae and $\mathrm{H}_0$ for the Equation of State of dark energy} collaboration results in $H_0=73.30\pm1.04\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \cite{H07}, which reports a $5\sigma$ difference with Planck measurements \cite{p18}.
+Then, considering cosmological tensions, it is so pertinent to explore new physics beyond the concordance $\Lambda$CDM model.
 The methodology of our investigation is similar to the paper \cite{bwobs4}, in which we detected a slight reduction in $H_0$ tension.

 This paper is organized as follows.
 Section \ref{sec2} considers modified field equations based on Barrow corrections to the area law entropy, as well as introducing modifications to GW propagation in Barrow model.
 Section \ref{sec3} is dedicated to observational probes employed in our study, which consists of current observations along with future LISA SS data.
 We also present the applied method for generating the GW mock catalog in section \ref{sec3}.
 Numerical results as well as observational constraints on Barrow model are reported in Section \ref{sec4}.
 We conclude in section \ref{sec5}.
 Throughout the paper we consider the units where $k_\mathrm{B}=c=\hbar=1$.